 - I recommend starting near the edges with your focusing, then work your way across the frame.

 - Take as many shots as you need in order to get all the areas of the image you want in focus.

 Notice in this set of images I changed my areas of focus in each image, but kept the same angles and alignment.
 Remember, when you place a focus point on a part of your subject, it will focus not only that point, but everything within the same plane.

 And voila!
-What you have is a blended image that is perfectly in focus with an increased depth of field!
+What you have is a blended image that is perfectly in focus with an increased depth of field created by focus stacking.
 You will notice the edges may be a little rough.
 Flatten the layers then crop the rough edges out.

 For my final image I edited out the tie on the stem and cropped to a square.

-The more you play around with this image technique, the better you will get!
+The more you play around with focus stacking, the better you will get.
 This knowledge will come in handy not only for macro work, but for landscapes when you want to achieve a sharper depth of field in the foreground as well as the background.